Free Calculator

 Why DSCR Matters

 • Loan qualification: Lenders use DSCR as a primary approval criterion.
-Below minimum = no loan.
+Fannie Mae requires a minimum 1.25x DSCR for conventional multifamily loans.

 • Pricing impact: Higher DSCR may qualify for better interest rates or higher LTV.